 This work was supported by grants from the National Nature and Scientific Foundation of China Key Project (No. 30971020 to M. Xiao, No. 30830103 to D. Miao) and the Natural Science Foundation of Jiangsu Educational Department (09KJA310003 to M. Xiao).

 Cao, Guangliang; Gu, Minxia; Zhu, Min; Gao, Junying; Yin, Ying; Marshall, Charles; Xiao, Ming; Ding, Jiong; and Miao, Dengshun, "Bmi-1 Absence Causes Premature Brain Degeneration" (2012).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 9.